 CEREC custom crowns are designed with tooth-colored porcelain allowing you to maintain the natural appearance of your smile so you can face the world with confidence.
 Contact us today to see if CEREC crowns are right for you!

 A bridge is a dental device made by a dentist that fills a space that a tooth previously occupied.
 A bridge may be necessary to prevent:

 There are three main types of bridges, namely:

 An extraction is the complete removal of a tooth by a dentist.
 Extractions are sometimes necessary if a primary tooth is preventing the normal eruption of a permanent tooth, if the tooth has suffered extensive tooth decay or trauma that cannot be repaired, if the patient has gum disease, or if the tooth is impacted (usually the wisdom teeth).
 Depending on the complexity of the case, an extraction can be performed surgically or non-surgically.
-A mild anesthesia is used to ensure your child is as comfortable as possible throughout the procedure.
+A mild anesthesia is used to ensure you are as comfortable as possible throughout the procedure.